OSMBrasil/IJSN_road_import/FIELDS.md

 fonte
 ======

 `CGEO/IJSN`, all ways created by this import should have `source=IJSN`, for ways edited I suggest we dont change the `source` tag.
+All changesets should have the tag `source=IJSN`.

 Trecho_Rodoviario_ES.shp
 =======